Music Transcription with Convolutional Neural Networks (Jun 2016)

 Creating the Spectrogram

 To reduce the interference effects from nearby harmonics, I increased the Q factor in regions where nearby harmonics were detected when generating the spectrogram.
 This is analogous to increasing the window size in the FFT, except it was only applied to a narrow frequency and time range.
-A higher Q reduces amplitude distortion from nearby harmonics, but the improved frequency resolution comes at the cost of poorer time resolution, so we'd like to use a low Q factor by default to preserve information about how the amplitude changes in time.
+A higher Q reduces amplitude distortion from nearby harmonics, but the improved frequency resolution comes at the cost of poorer time resolution, so it's better to use a low Q factor by default to preserve information about how the amplitude changes in time.
 I also performed some non-linear scaling to get something closer to the log of the amplitude.

 Adapting the CNN for Music

-Since notes aren't localized to a single region and the CNN will need to look at the entire spectrum to determine whether any given note is present, I made many of the convolutions long and skinny.
+Since notes aren't localized to a single region and the CNN will need to look at the entire spectrum to determine whether any given note is present, I made most of the convolutions long and skinny, alternating between time and frequency dimensions: an Mx1 followed by a 1xN.
+These long convolutions helped efficiently connect distant regions of the spectrum.
 By the final layer, every output neuron is influenced by every input bin.
-Most of the network consisted of pairs of layers: an Mx1 followed by a 1xN.
-These long convolutions helped efficiently connect distant regions of the spectrum.